 The District has not been immune to economic conditions, but has been aggressive in adjusting operations to remain financially stable.
 The District saw declines in total equalized assessed value of over 24% from 2010 - 2015 as a result of the 2008 economic crisis.
-Slow and steady growth from 2016-2021 has returned the equalized assessed value to the 2008 levels, and 2022 growth is estimated to increase by 1.98%.
-Current assessed valuation is \$1,541 million.
-Although the COVID -19 Pandemic had a big impact on revenue earnings, the District took immediate action to remain financially stable.
+Slow and steady growth from 2016-2022 has returned the equalized assessed value to the 2008 levels, and 2023 growth is estimated to increase by 4.51%.
+Current assessed valuation is \$1,643 million.
+Although the COVID -19 Pandemic had a big impact on revenue earnings, the District took immediate action to remain financially stable, which have resulted in steady recovery.
 Local indicators continue to reflect a stabilizing environment, with some new commercial development, and growth of light manufacturing and retail businesses.